View Categories

 India’s Evolutionary Path in Constitutional Amendments

 • The makers of our Constitution wanted to strike a balance.
-They placed the Constitution above ordinary law and expected that the future generations will respect this document.
+They placed the Constitution above ordinary law and expected that future generations will respect this document.

-• At the same time they recognised that in the future, this document may require modifications.
+• At the same time, they recognised that, in the future, this document may require modifications.

 • However, the procedure laid down for its amendment is neither as easy as in Britain nor as difficult as in the USA.

-• Article 368 of PART XX provides power and procedure to Parliament for constitutional amendments.
+• Article 368 of PART XX: provides power and procedure to Parliament for constitutional amendments.

-• Supreme Court in the Kesavananda Bharati case (1973) evolved the basic structure doctrine and further consolidated the balance between rigidity and flexibility:
+• Supreme Court in the Kesavananda Bharati case (1973) evolved the basic structure doctrine and further consolidated the balance between rigidity and flexibility.

 • It says that certain parts cannot be amended, it has underlined the rigid nature while by allowing amendments to all others it has underlined the flexible nature of the amending process.